beeldengeluid/labs.beeldengeluid.nl/content/en/apis/gtaa-apis.md

   [Ask for one specific concept in SKOS-XL](https://gtaa.apis.beeldengeluid.nl/oai-pmh?verb=GetRecord&metadataPrefix=oai_rdf_xl&identifier=oai:gtaa.apis.beeldengeluid.nl:123456)

 ## Search
-Het search endpoint ondersteunt een gebruiker in het zoeken naar de juiste term in de GTAA.
+The full-text search endpoint supports a user in searching for a concept in the GTAA, whereby the user, by entering the correct search term, finds the desired concept in the search results.

 #### Examples
   [Find a term that contains the word 'vinci'](https://gtaa.apis.beeldengeluid.nl/search?q=vinci)